USP Teaching Resources

 - Information Literacy and other Quest Speaking and Quest Writing specific info HERE

-Quick check for Quest I courses [including Quest Speaking (COMM 111) and Quest Writing (WBIS)]
+Quick check for Quest II courses [including Quest Speaking (COMM 111) and Quest Writing (WBIS)]

-The USP Council wishes you a wonderful summer of refreshment!
+The USP Council wishes you a wonderful second semester!
 Thanks again for all your work this year as we transition to a coordinated program of general education.
-First year students are now registered for the courses you have prepared!

 This handbook contains course expectation reminders, resource locations, a growing list of teaching community members, ePortfolio and Reflection info, FYE and Peer Mentor details, and more.